realglobe-Inc/release-next-pr-action/README.md

 we call \#2 **"a next pull request"** of \#1 and
 \#1 **"a base pull request"** of \#2.

-You can specify base pull requests by the comment of the next pull request as below:
+Base pull requests are indicated by the comment of the next pull request as below:

 ```txt
 after [#n1[, #n2[, ... [, #nn]...]]]